MDC encourages public to Be Bear Aware this spring

 Food is usually a bear’s main motivator, but that also means it can be a main source of conflict.
 MDC offers these tips to avoid attracting black bears to possible food sources:

-- Keep campsites clean and store all food, toiletries and trash in a secure vehicle or strung high between two trees.
-Do not keep food or toiletries in a tent, and do not burn or bury garbage or food waste.
+• Keep campsites clean and store all food, toiletries and trash in a secure vehicle or strung high between two trees.
+Do not keep food or toiletries in a tent; do not burn or bury garbage or food waste.

 Avoid conflicts with bears before damage occurs through prevention rather than dealing with a bear that already has discovered a food source.
 Learn more at mdc.mo.gov/wildlife/nuisance-problem-species/black-bear-control.